positive666/Prompt-Can-Anything/README.md

 <p align="center"> English | <a href="README_zh.md">中文</a></p>

 This is a gradio  library and research repository that combines SOTA AI applications.
 It can help you achieve anything - all you need to do is provide prompts and make one click.
-Through the prompts and creativity of SOTA models, you can do anything.
+Through the prompts and creativity of SOTA models, you can do anything.You don't have to install all the features, you can install them according to the features you want to use.

 **Motivation**